sbslee/fuc/README.md

 Below is the list of modules available in API:

-- **BedFrame** :
-- **BedFrameOLD** : The BedFrame module is designed for working with BED files.
+- **BedFrame** : The BedFrame module is designed for working with BED files.
 For example, it can be used to find the intersection between multiple BED files.
 - **FastqFrame** : The FastqFrame module is designed for working with FASTQ files (both zipped and unzipped).
 - **VcfFrame** : The VcfFrame module is designed for working with VCF files (both zipped and unzipped).
 - **VcfFrameOLD** : The VcfFrame module is designed for working with VCF files (both zipped and unzipped).